tungle92/Changepoints-Detection/README.md

 <a id="qs"></a>

-# Package installation
-You first need to install the devtools package, it can be done easily from Rstudio.
-We install the package from Github :

-devtools::install_github("tungle92/Project_Algorithms")

-library(Algo)

 ## Introduction :

 As increasingly longer data sets are being collected, more and more applications require the detection of changes in the distributional properties of such data.